COVID-19 Reopening Matrix

 • Recreational schools and courses: Face-to-face teaching is prohibited in courses for adults and young people aged 16 and above.
 One-to-one tuition, such as in music schools or for the skipper’s license examination, for example, is permitted.

-• Flights: Switzerland’s main airports, Zurich, Geneva and Basel-Mulhouse, are commited to restore freedom to travel with their ‘Back in the Air’ initiative.
+• Flights: Switzerland’s main airports, Zurich, Geneva, and Basel-Mulhouse, are committed to restore freedom to travel with their ‘Back in the Air’ initiative.

-• Wearing a face mask is mandatory for persons over the age of 12 on all public transports (train, tram, bus, metro, funicular, ski lift, boat & ferry), train stations, bus stops, all Swiss airports, railway stations (including platforms) and other publicly accessible public transport areas (for example bus/tram stops).
+• Wearing a face mask is mandatory for persons over the age of 12 on all public transports (train, tram, bus, metro, funicular, ski lift, boat, and ferry), train stations, bus stops, all Swiss airports, railway stations (including platforms), and other publicly accessible public transport areas (for example bus/tram stops).

-• Wearing a face mask is mandatory on any flight to/from Switzerland.
+• Wearing a face mask is mandatory for any flight to/from Switzerland.

-• Transport companies ask travelers to be considerate of each other and to keep the required distance, all paid services during a journey should be cashless transactions.
+• Transport companies ask travelers to be considerate of each other and to keep the required distance.
+All paid services during a journey should be paid cashless.